Kermit87/android-vehicle-control/README.md

-BLE Android App Example to communicate with Arduino (WiFi Rev 2).
-In ths case to control a self build vehicle with dc-motors.
+BLE Android APP Example to communicate with Arduino (WiFi Rev 2)for controlling a self build vehicle with dc-motors.

 ## used components